fc92/poker/CONTRIBUTING.md

 - using CLI in console mode (recommended for development or native client on a wide range of platforms),
 - with Web based access for better user experience (recommended for end users),
-- with Web based access to a Kubernetes cluster (adds support for multiple poker rooms for different teams)

 ### Use CLI in console mode